Jonnygibb/Fundamental-Image-Processing/report/report.md

         # Set each cell equal to the pythagorian distance from the center of the matrix
         distance[row, column] = np.sqrt((row - rows / 2)**2 + (column - columns / 2)**2)
         # Apply the gaussian distribution formula to the distance matrix
-        distance[row, column] = np.exp(-((distance[i,j]**2)/(2*cutoff_freq**2)))
+        distance[row, column] = np.exp(-((distance[row,column]**2)/(2*cutoff_freq**2)))
 gauss_spatial = distance
 return gauss_spatial
 ```

 ### Use of Padding in the Frequency Domain
 Padding then Forier transforming an image increases the total time that signals are recorded [@7676243].
 This added time improves the frequency resolution and interpolation of the image in the Forier domain.
-The observed result in this implementation is that the produced blurred image appears same with or without padding applied however the intensity of the resultant image is greater without padding than with.
+The observed result in this implementation is that the produced blurred image appears the same with or without padding applied however the intensity of the resultant image is greater without padding than with.
 This effect can be seen in the test notebook.

 ### Computational Time of Spatial vs Frequency Domain
 During analysis, the frequency domain was found to be significantly faster in computation time.
 For the same colour image over a range of cutoff frequencies, the frequency domain proved consistently to be 5 times faster on average.
 This increased efficiency can be seen in greater detail when using images of larger resolutions [@Gonzalez2020-zx].
 The car image in the test notebook is up to 7 times faster in the frequency domain than the spatial domain.
 The relationship can be explained by the complexity of spacial filtering vs frequency filtering.
 In a simplified implementation, with image size M by N and kernel size K by L, the spatial domain has complexity O(mnkl) whereas the frequency domain has smaller computational complexity O(mn log(mn) + mn) [@Shreekanth2017].